PTAB

 3. Grounds for Unpatentability

-Ground 1: Claims 10-11 are obvious over Greer, Gundavaram, PC Magazine, Quercia, and Steele
+Ground 1: Claims 10 and 11 are obvious over Greer, Gundavaram, PC Magazine, Quercia, and Steele.

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have a high expectation of success, as the combination involved applying standard, ubiquitous web technologies (CGI, HTML forms, hyperlinked icons) to a known system (a guided web tour) to achieve predictable results.
+- Expectation of Success: Petitioner asserted success was expected because the combination involved applying conventional web technologies (icons, CGI, search filters) to a known system (a guided web tour) to achieve predictable improvements in usability and functionality.

-Ground 2: Claims 10-11 are obvious over Greer, Gundavaram, PC Magazine, Quercia, Steele, and Richardson
+Ground 2: Claims 10 and 11 are obvious over Greer, Gundavaram, PC Magazine, Quercia, Steele, and Richardson.

 - Core Argument for this Ground: